thaiv28/Farsight/README.md

 The scripts that we use to transform from raw data to our dataset and described in the [scripts directory README](scripts/README.md).

+### The Model

+The model being used is a neural network using the PyTorch framework.
+We decided on a pyramid structure that slowly reduces the width of the layers.
+The target variable is the number of kills that a certain player obtained during a match.